 Rigid Cystoscopy

 This is performed under general/regional anaesthesia or sedation.
 It is done in a theatre setting as a day case.
 The cystoscope is rigid, not flexible.
-The benefits of rigid cystoscopy are that it can be used for treatment, e.g., removal of small tumours and stones, taking a sample for biopsy, or injecting substances such as botulinum toxin into the bladder wall.
+The benefits of rigid cystoscopy are that it can be used for treatment, e.g., removal of small tumours and stones and taking a sample for biopsy.

 Is Cystoscopy a major operation?